ShiningBreaD/Droodles/README.md

 All players, after looking at a schematic picture, think up variations of what is depicted on them in a circle until they run out of ideas.
 Whoever lasts the longest on the wings of fantasy wins.

-# License
-This project is not licensed.
-We welcome all developers to use this repository for their projects.